 We actively encourage pupils of all ages to have their say in school life.
 Elms councillors are responsible for voicing classmates’ opinions on matters from the lunch menu to the school recycling policy and are expected to report back on council meeting outcomes.
 A School Council trip to meet the Mayor at Erewash Borough Council is an exciting opportunity for the children to explore the councillor role at a higher level.

 The Trent School Council operates on a much larger platform.
 Instead of representing their class, council representatives become the voice of an entire year group and represent their peers’ views on all aspects of their school life.

 Head of Schools and Prefects

 At its core, being a Prefect at Junior and Senior level is about supporting others, embodying school values and giving back to your community.

 Trent’s substantial Prefect body is integral to the smooth running of the school.
-Five teams take responsibility for different areas in school: Lower School, Main School, Sixth Form, the Campus and the Boarding Houses.
-In addition to duties in their allocated area, every Prefect is expected to provide support at important school events.
+Five teams take responsibility for supporting the five different year groups in school.
+Each team has a Senior Prefect to oversee the work of the team and to liaise with the relevant Tutors, Heads of Year and Heads of Tier.
+In turn, the Head of School oversees the work of the Senior Prefects and liaises with the admission department and senior staff.
+The Boarding Houses have their own Heads of House and in addition to duties in their allocated area, every Prefect is expected to provide support at important school events.

 Our Head of School roles are the pinnacle of school leadership.
 As focal role models for all pupils, the Head of School at Trent and the Head Boy and Head Girl at The Elms must lead by example.